Medical Care for Medical Professionals Injured on the Job in the Dallas Area

-And here’s another one: Each year, an average of 35,000 nursing employees across the country miss work because of injuries suffered while on a shift.
+And here’s another one: Each year, an average of 35,000 nursing employees across the country miss work because of incidents suffered while on a shift.

-At Work Injury MD, we are all too aware of the epidemic of workplace injuries among registered nurses and other hospital floor workers, especially when it comes to back injuries sustained during lifting patients and moving medical equipment.
-Not only that, but we also understand how these serious injuries can take a nurse out of work for days, weeks, or months at a time – sometimes ending their entire career as a floor nurse in the blink of an eye.
+At our Dallas workers’ comp clinic Work Injury MD, we are all too aware of the epidemic of workplace injuries among registered nurses and other hospital floor workers, especially when it comes to back injuries sustained during lifting patients and moving medical equipment.
+Not only that, but we also understand how these can take a nurse out of work for days, weeks, or months at a time – sometimes ending their entire career as a floor nurse in the blink of an eye.

 Our board-certified doctor and highly trained medical staff are here to help nurses and other hospital workers recover from their injuries, get healthy, and return to work if possible.
-We are here for nurses with work injuries, whether they have suffered a simple acute injury that will heal in days or suffered a serious long-term injury that requires sustained, aggressive, or invasive treatments in order to see results.
+Our Dallas workers’ comp clinic is here for nurses with work-related health issues, whether they have suffered a simple acute injury that will heal in days or suffered a serious long-term injury that requires sustained, aggressive, or invasive treatments in order to see results.

-If you are a nurse who has been injured on the job, we can help.
+If you are a nurse who has been injured on the job in Texas, our workers’ comp can help.

 The Number One Cause Of Injury For Registered Nurses

-The statistics are clear: Back injuries are far and away the most common workplace injury for nurses and hospital orderlies.
-These injuries include:
+The statistics are clear: back injuries are far and away the most common workplace injury for nurses and hospital orderlies.
+These include:

 - Muscle strains